-ACM_CAP.4.3D The developer shall provide CM documentation.
+ACM_AUT.1.2D The developer shall provide a CM plan.

-- 5.2.1.2.2 Content and presentation of evidence elements - ACM_CAP.4.1C The reference for the TOE shall be unique to each version of the TOE. - ACM_CAP.4.2C The TOE shall be labeled with its reference. - ACM_CAP.4.3C The CM documentation shall include a configuration list, a CM plan, and an acceptance plan. - ACM_CAP.4.4C The configuration list shall describe the configuration items that comprise the TOE. - ACM_CAP.4.5C The CM documentation shall describe the method used to uniquely identify the configuration items. - ACM_CAP.4.6C The CM system shall uniquely identify all configuration items. - ACM_CAP.4.7C The CM shall describe how the CM system is used. - ACM_CAP.4.8C The evidence shall demonstrate that the CM system is operating in accordance with the CM plan. - ACM_CAP.4.9C The CM documentation shall provide evidence that all configuration items have been and are being effectively maintained under the CM system. - ACM_CAP.4.10C The CM system shall provide measures such that only authorized changes are made to the configuration items. - ACM_CAP.4.11C The CM system shall support the generation of the TOE. - ACM_CAP.4.12C The acceptance plan shall describe the procedures used to accept modified or newly created configuration items as part of the TOE. - 5.2.1.2.3 Evaluator action elements
+- ACM_AUT.1.1C The CM system shall provide an automated means by which only authorized changes are made to the TOE implementation representation. - ACM_AUT.1.2C The CM system shall provide an automated means to support the generation of the TOE. - ACM_AUT.1.3C The CM plan shall describe the automated tools used in the CM system. - ACM_AUT.1.4C The CM plan shall describe how the automated tools are used in the CM system. - 5.2.1.1.3 Evaluator action elements - ACM_AUT.1.1E The evaluator shall confirm that the information provided meets all the requirements for the content and presentation of evidence. - 5.2.1.2 ACM_CAP.4 Generation Support and Acceptance Procedures - 5.2.1.2.1 Developer action elements - ACM_CAP.4.1D The developer shall provide a reference for the TOE. - ACM_CAP.4.2D The developer shall use a Configuration Management (CM) System. - ACM_CAP.4.3D The developer shall provide CM documentation. - 5.2.1.2.2 Content and presentation of evidence elements - ACM_CAP.4.1C The reference for the TOE shall be unique to each version of the TOE. - ACM_CAP.4.2C The TOE shall be labeled with its reference. - ACM_CAP.4.3C The CM documentation shall include a configuration list, a CM plan, and an acceptance plan. - ACM_CAP.4.4C The configuration list shall describe the configuration items that comprise the TOE. - ACM_CAP.4.5C The CM documentation shall describe the method used to uniquely identify the configuration items. - ACM_CAP.4.6C The CM system shall uniquely identify all configuration items. - ACM_CAP.4.7C The CM shall describe how the CM system is used. - ACM_CAP.4.8C The evidence shall demonstrate that the CM system is operating in accordance with the CM plan.

+- ACM_CAP.4.9C The CM documentation shall provide evidence that all configuration items have been and are being effectively maintained under the CM system. - ACM_CAP.4.10C The CM system shall provide measures such that only authorized changes are made to the configuration items. - ACM_CAP.4.11C The CM system shall support the generation of the TOE. - ACM_CAP.4.12C The acceptance plan shall describe the procedures used to accept modified or newly created configuration items as part of the TOE. - 5.2.1.2.3 Evaluator action elements

-ACM_CAP.4.1E The Evaluator shall confirm that the information provided meets all the requirements for the content and presentation of evidence.
+ACM_CAP.4.1E The evaluator shall confirm that the information provided meets all the requirements for the content and presentation of evidence.

 Application Note: This component provides three things.
-First it requires that the TOE is identifiable, using such things as version and part numbers, to ensure that the proper thing is installed.
-Second it requires that the pieces used to produce the TOE are identified.
-And third it requires that the production of the TOE be done in a controlled manner.
+First it requires that the TOE is identifiable, using identifiers such as version and part numbers, to ensure that the correct installation is made.
+Second, it requires that the pieces used to produce the TOE are identified, and, third, it requires that the production of the TOE be done in a controlled manner.